Training Planning - Part 3

 Sports Massage

 Many runners will schedule a sports massage at regular intervals throughout the year and use it as an “MOT” for the body.
-They are useful to preventing injuries before they cause you to miss a significant amount of training.
+They are useful to help treat potential injuries before they cause you to miss a significant amount of training.